South Freeport – Harraseeket River

 Provisioning

-The newly rebuilt South Freeport Village Market, which will sport a cafe, local hangout and small grocery store run by the same folks who own Eventide Oyster Bar in Portland, hopes to be open for business by summer.
+The newly rebuilt South Freeport Village Market sports a small grocery store as well as a local hangout cafe; it’s run by the same folks who own Eventide Oyster Bar in Portland.

 There are three good markets for shopping in Freeport:

-• Shaw’s – your typical large chain store. located south of downtown Freeport on Rt.
-1
+• Shaw’s is your typical large chain store, located south of downtown Freeport on Rt.
+1.

 red picnic tables in front of red restaurant building with white trim